The

 of Sources

-written entirely original works, and if the authors
+that they have written entirely original works, and

-have used the work and/or words of others, that this
+if the authors have used the work and/or words of

-and give the work appropriate context within the
+work and give the work appropriate context within

 privately, as in conversation, correspondence, or